Proveblue (Methylene Blue)

 Who Should Not Take Proveblue

-Do not use Proveblue if your blood disorder has been caused by cyanide or chlorate poisoning, if you are allergic to methylene blue or any other dyes, if you have glucose-6-phosphate dehydrogenase deficiency (an inherited condition), or if you have or have had severe kidney problems.
+Do not use Proveblue if you have a blood disorder caused by cyanide or chlorate poisoning, are allergic to methylene blue or any dyes, have glucose-6-phosphate dehydrogenase deficiency, or have severe kidney issues.

 Medical Conditions to Discuss